 Why Your Online Reputation Matters

-What Are Public Court Records
+Understand Public Court Records

 How Court Records End Up on Search Engines

-Mugshot Sites
+Mugshot and Arrest Record Sites

-Data Broker Sites
+People Search and Data Broker Sites

 Complexity of Removing Public Records